Three 6 Mafia: 2012–2018: Hiatus, Da Mafia 6ix, and independent endeavors

 In 2013, it was announced that five of the six original members of Three 6 Mafia – DJ Paul, Crunchy Black, Koopsta Knicca, Lord Infamous and Gangsta Boo – were reuniting to form a new group, to be known as Da Mafia 6ix, with plans to release an album which was scheduled for a March 2014 release.
 At the time of the formation of Da Mafia 6ix, DJ Paul clarified that the collective was "not a Three 6 Mafia reunion" and described it as "a totally new group".
 The new group opted for a style reflecting their roots, focusing largely on the horrorcore foundations of their early works.
 Recording began in Las Vegas in late 2013.
 On November 12, 2013, Da Mafia 6ix released their first mixtape 6iX Commandments.
-The tape was almost entirely produced by DJ Paul and featured Yelawolf, 8Ball & MJG, Krayzie Bone, Bizzy Bone, SpaceGhostPurrp and old HCP affiliates Lil Wyte, Kingpin Skinny Pimp and La Chat, among others.
+The tape was almost entirely produced by DJ Paul and featured 8Ball & MJG, Krayzie Bone, Bizzy Bone, SpaceGhostPurrp and old HCP affiliates Kingpin Skinny Pimp and La Chat, among others.
 Juicy J and Project Pat also appeared as surprise guests on the posse song "Body Parts", being credited just as "& more" in the track listing.
-The mixtape was supported by the lead single "Go Hard" featuring Yelawolf.
+The mixtape was supported by the lead single "Go Hard".
 The mixtape also received a retail release and debuted at number 34 on the US Billboard Top R&B/Hip-Hop Albums chart.
 The group is managed by DJ Paul's management team, TBA Worldwide.

 On December 20, 2013, Lord Infamous died of a heart attack at home in Memphis.

 Gangsta Boo would leave Da Mafia 6ix in May 2014.
 DJ Paul explained it saying, "It was what we thought was going to be best for everybody.
 It just happened.
 Nobody forced nobody.
 It was a gut feeling."
 The reunited group's debut album, Watch What U Wish..., featured the three remaining members of the group as well as Lord Infamous, who appeared on a handful of tracks through several verses he had recorded prior to his death.
 The album was released on March 17, 2015.
 A month later, Crunchy Black was arrested for drug possession in Las Vegas.
 He had an outstanding arrest warrant stemming from a domestic violence charge and was sentenced to a total of 7 months in prison.